Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 Like other types of persistent pain, chronic pelvic pain is notoriously hard to treat with conventional medical care, and it takes a significant toll on your energy, making it hard to engage in daily life.
-The team at the University Pain Medicine Center, with offices in Somerset, Monroe Township, Freehold, and Clark, New Jersey, specializes in interventional and regenerative treatments that safely and effectively alleviate pelvic pain.
+The team at the University Pain and Spine Center, with offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, specializes in interventional and regenerative treatments that safely and effectively alleviate pelvic pain.
 If you need help with pelvic pain, call or schedule an appointment online today.

 Pelvic pain is frequently associated with women and problems in their reproductive tract.
 But pelvic pain encompasses all the structures in your lower abdomen, including nerves, connective tissues, muscles, and your urinary and digestive systems.
 Additionally, men can develop a condition called chronic pelvic pain syndrome.